Optimal integrability threshold for Gibbs measures associated with focusing NLS on the torus: Introduction

-The threshold value $p=6$ and the relevance of the GNS inequality can be understood at an intuitive level by formally rewriting \eqref{eqn: Z} as a functional integral with respect to the (periodic) Gaussian free field:
+The threshold value $p=6$ and the relevance of the GNS inequality can be understood at an intuitive level by formally rewriting \eqref{Z1} as a functional integral with respect to the (periodic) Gaussian free field (= the mean-zero Brownian loop in \eqref{bloop}):